microsoft/live-share/docs/use/vscode.md

 Before you begin, you'll need to be sure you've got a version of Visual Studio Code installed that meets Live Share's core requirements.
 You'll need **Visual Studio Code (1.22.0 or higher)** running on:

 - **Windows**: 7, 8.1, or 10

 - **macOS**: Sierra (10.12) and above only.
     - _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)._

-- **Linux**: 64-bit Ubuntu Linux 14.04+
+- **Linux**: 64-bit Ubuntu Linux 16.04+
-    - Some testing has occurred on 64-bit Mint 18.3, Fedora 27, CentOS 7, and SuSE 12, but mileage may vary.

     - **Be sure to install [needed Linux prerequisites](#install-linux-prerequisites)**.
     - _32-bit Linux is not supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x)_
+    - Limited testing has also occurred on 64-bit Mint 18.3, Fedora 27, CentOS 7, and SuSE 12, and Manjaro 17.1 (though Manjaro is not officially supported by either VS Code or .NET Core).
+However, given the rate of change in the Linux world, your mileage may vary.
+See [below](#linux-install-steps) for details.

 After that, downloading and installing the Visual Studio Live Share extension is a breeze:

-1. Install <a href="https://code.visualstudio.com/">Visual Studio Code</a> (1.22.0+)
+1. Install <a href="https://code.visualstudio.com/">Visual Studio Code</a>
 2. [Download](https://aka.ms/vsls-dl/vscode) and install the VS Live Share extension from the marketplace.
 3. Reload Visual Studio Code
 4. Wait for dependencies to download and install (see status bar).<br/>